 The TSCYC is the first fully standardized and normed broadband trauma measure for young children who have been exposed to traumatic events such as child abuse, peer assault, and community violence.

-- A 90-item report allows caretakers to rate each symptom on a 4-point scale according to how frequently the symptom occurred in the previous month.
+- Caretakers rate each of 90 symptoms on a four-point scale according to how frequently the symptom occurred in the previous month.

 - Specific scales ascertain the validity of the caretaker’s report.